apioo/fusio-docs/docs/backend/api/routes.md

 ## Costs

-Contains an amount how much a user needs to pay in order to invoke this route.
+Contains how much a user needs to pay in order to invoke a route.
 A user can obtain points by buying a specific plan at the developer portal.